 What date are you able to move in?

 Click the picture below and the Apartment Hunting PDF will pop up for you to print!

 I found that many apartment complexes could not even show us the unit as the current renters had not moved out yet.
 It seems to take a week to turn over an apartment and they go fast.
 You are renting sight unseen.

-We ended up in a brand new apartment complex so were able to see the unit but was pressured into renting a week earlier than we needed in order to secure the unit.
+We ended up in a brand new apartment complex and were able to see the unit but we were pressured into renting a week earlier than we needed, in order to secure the unit.

 After calling many apartment complexes, we found two that were available in the time frame we needed.
 One was brand new on the second floor and the other was a town home, with a garage, next to the railroad tracks.
 We chose new and are cozily settled into apartment life until we find the right home!